-We are looking for two volunteer research assistants to carry out exciting experiments with captive Damaraland mole-rats, a cooperatively breeding subterranean rodent, at the Kuruman River Reserve in the South African Kalahari Desert.
+We are looking for several volunteer research assistants to carry out exciting experiments with captive Damaraland mole-rats, cooperatively breeding subterranean rodents, at the Kuruman River Reserve in the South African Kalahari Desert.

-This position is particularly suited, but not exclusively, for people aiming to carry on their academic education.
+This position is particularly suited, but not exclusively, for people aiming to carry on their academic education or hold a management position in a research project.
 Successful applicants can expect to gain invaluable experience in animal handling procedures and in conducting and managing experiments.
 They will also gain database skills (MySQL) and will be provided with the opportunity to work on a personal analysis project.
 Costs of food and accommodation while at the project will be covered.
 A contribution towards travel costs will be made (300 Euros/Year)

-Applicants should be available for 6 to 12 months.
+Applicants should be available for a period of 6 to 12 months, starting March-May 2020.
 They should be hardworking, enthusiastic, physically fit, and prepared for long hours in the laboratory.
-Successful applicants will be responsible to run experiments and will be involved in data collection, data editing and animal handling.
-Previous experience in the dissection and tissue collection of rodents (including brain) will be considered an asset.
+Successful applicants will be responsible to run experiments and will be involved in data collection (behavioural observations, collection of biological samples), data editing and animal handling.

-If you are interested in this position send your CV and cover letter stating your availability to Philippe Vullioud (email@example.com).
+If you are interested in this position send your CV and cover letter stating your availability to firstname.lastname@example.org.
 Shortlisted applicants will be invited for a Skype interview.

 Deadline: 28th February 2020 (spontaneous applications beyond this date are welcome)